socool/docs-terraswap-io/content/docs/reference/token.md

 ### Get balance

-Check balance of the given address
+Check the balance of the given address

 ```json
 {